All applications reviewed in their entirety

 Many prospective students come to the MLS program from colleges and universities in and around the state of Minnesota.
 To assist those students in preparing for admission, transfer guides have been developed for a number of institutions.
 These transfer guides list course requirements and their equivalent courses at your college or university.
 Please use these transfer guides to help you select the courses that will meet the program’s prerequisite course requirements.

-If your institution is not listed, or the Planning Guide for your school(s) does not list the courses you have taken, please send the following information to [email protected] for review:
+If your institution is not listed, or the transfer guide for your school(s) does not list the courses you have taken, please send the following information to [email protected] for review:

 - Name of Institution where course was completed

 - Number of credit hours

 - Course description(s)